-For more than 53 years until his death in 1998, he rarely spoke about the war again -- not to his wife, Pauline, or even to a fellow During the two decades since Conner died of complications related to heart and kidney failure, others took up the cause the farmer so adamantly declined.
+For more than 53 years until his death in 1998, he rarely spoke about the war again -- not to his wife, Pauline, or even to a fellow Soldier.
+During the two decades since Conner died of complications related to heart and kidney failure, others took up the cause the farmer so adamantly declined.
 Former Army Green Beret Richard Chilton, with the support of seven retired generals, presented Conner's bid for the Medal of Honor to the Army's personnel records office.
 The curious case of Conner, who held a war record so compelling that it rivals the accolades of the more famous veteran Audie Murphy, baffled those who knew him.
 In all, Conner spent more than 800 days on the front lines in World War II.
 He suffered seven combat wounds while earning four Silver Stars, three Purple Hearts, a Bronze Star, the French military decoration Croix de Guerre, and the Distinguished Service Cross.
 And yet, in an effort to get Conner recognized with a Medal of Honor, Chilton and his team endured a difficult quest that spanned decades.
 A federal district court rejected Conner's initial bid for the award.
 In the 2014 ruling, a federal judge in Kentucky told a heartbroken Pauline that she had not filed her husband's paperwork in time.
-Conner had for decades shied away from talk of the award, much like he avoided any conversation of his four years in the Army.
-Still, his family continued to cling to hope that one day Conner would earn the U.S. military's highest distinction.
-OLD KENTUCKY HOME A curving paved road leads to Murl and Pauline Conner's red brick farmhouse wedged near the foothills of the Appalachians in southern Kentucky, two miles north of the Tennessee state line.
-Blue skies hang over Albany's green rolling landscape, as plowed fields seem to shine under the midday sun.
-Cardinals outside the one-story house chirp as a light wind sweeps by.
-This farm, cradled in the hilly terrain of Clinton County, hid the story of a man whose steely courage withstood the gravest circumstances.
-Just footsteps down the road from the farm, Murl's son Paul, and his wife Kathy, live in a modular home that was built to replace their home that had been destroyed by a tornado.
-Paul took over the farm after his father suffered a heart attack on a spring day in 1979.
-He spent long hours planting tobacco plants before the farm transitioned into raising cattle as its primary product.
-Born nine years after Conner returned from the war, Paul contrasts his dad in appearance.
-Burly and stout, he sports a much larger frame than his father, who had been thin and wiry, at 5-foot-6-inches tall, and weighing only 120 pounds during active duty. morals he learned from his father.

-Paul said his father offered sound Paul shares his father's love of animals.
-And Paul raised his four children with the same grounded advice that Paul would later instill in his children.
+Conner had for decades shied away from talk of the award, much like he avoided any conadvice that Paul would later instill in his children.
 "Be a man of your word," Paul recalled his dad saying.
 "Do what you say.
 If you can't fulfill a promise, don't make it.
 Be mindful of people around you because everyone has feelings."
-Paul sits next to a black and white as a young Soldier, flanked by faded portraits of Paul's children and grandchildren.
-Decorated with beige ceramic lamps, rustic wooden chairs and shelves, the room has quiet life on a farm in changed little since Pauline and husband 50 years ago.
+In the family's living room, Paul sits next to a black and white portrait of Murl as a young Soldier, flanked by faded portraits of Paul's children and grandchildren.
+Decorated with beige ceramic lamps, rustic wooden chairs and shelves, the room has changed little since Pauline and Garlin Conner lived a quiet life on a farm in southern Kentucky.